When is the best time to visit Spain?

 Fall: Carry layers – lightweight clothes for the day and a warm shawl or sweater for the evenings.
 This is also the time Spain experiences a fair amount of rainfall, so carry adequate rain gear.

 Winter: Winters can get cold and rainy, so make sure you pack adequate warm clothes.
 Temperatures average in the mid 50s, though the rainfall and grey conditions make it seem much colder.
-Carry layers, including plenty if raingear as Spain sees a good amount of rainfall during winter.
+Carry layers, including plenty of raingear as Spain sees a good amount of rainfall during winter.

 From beautiful landscapes and cultural hotspots to culinary gems, there’s much to explore in Spain.
 Plan your vacation now!